2016 – current University of Sydney: PhD in freshwater turtle conservation

 - Whitley Wildlife Conservation Trust Award

-- St Anne’s College Travel Grant
+- Two St Anne’s College Travel Grants

 - Biodiversity Conservation and Management Award

-- Nestpick Scholarship
+- Nestpick Scholarship (through submission of a video)

 - Gilchrist Educational Trust Travel Study Grant